 Having started as a small music festival in 2003 in Czech’s capital Prague, Let it Roll Festival has become one of the best winter music festivals in Europe and actually one of the world’s largest drum and bass festivals receiving hundreds of thousands of fans from all around the world.

-At the End of February but check the official website for the exact dates.
+At the end of February.
+You can check the official website for the exact dates.

 9. Fête du Citron, Menton, France